This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 - Where to Sleep and Eat When Visiting Arches National Park

 The best place to stay when you are visiting Arches is Moab, UT.
-Here are some places that I stay at whenever I am in Moab, UT, and visiting Arches or Canyonlands National Parks.
-They are not anything fancy, but all of them have clean rooms and comfortable beds.
+Here are some places that I stay at whenever I am in Moab:

 My first choice is La Quinta by Wyndham Moab.
 I stayed at this place a few times and I have no complaints.
 It is clean and well managed, and it is conveniently located.
 If La Quinta is all booked, then my recommendation is to try Mainstay Suites Moab.